Ptujec/LaunchBar/Todoist-Inbox/README.md

 Also, **you can always start over by selecting the parsed title** with arrow down.

-### Bonus
+### More Goodies

-You can even add Markdown-formatted links for the current website in the frontmost browser, or a selected email in the Mail app, if you start your entry with a period (".").
+Start your entry with a period (".") to add the current website from your browser, or to add a selected email from the Mail app as a Markdown-formatted link.

 <img src="08.jpg" width="726"/>

 Similarly, you can pull in the current clipboard entry if you start your entry with a comma (",").
 Links will be converted to markdown format, and the cursor will automatically be placed for you to easily enter a title.
-(MS Teams links are adjusted to open directly in the app.)
+MS Teams links are adjusted to open directly in the app.

 ## Setup & Settings